telerik/kendo-ui-core/docs/web/button/overview.md

 ---
 title: Overview
-page_title: Summary of Kendo UI Button functionality
+page_title: Overview | Kendo UI Button Widget
-description: Find out how to use the Kendo UI Button widget
+description: "Learn how to use Kendo UI Button widget."
+slug: overview_kendoui_button_widget
+position: 1
 ---

 # Button Overview

-The **Kendo UI Button** provides a styled clickable UI widget with arbitrary content.
-Apart from consistent Kendo UI styling, the **Button** provides keyboard operability for elements, which natively don't have it (e.g. `span`).
+Kendo UI Button widget provides a styled clickable UI functionality with arbitrary content.
+Apart from consistent Kendo UI styling, the Button provides keyboard operability for elements, which natively do not have it (e.g., `span`).

-It is assumed that the reader of this page is familiar with the [fundamental Kendo UI widget concepts](/widgets).
+Note that the content of this article necessitates your understanding of the [fundamental Kendo UI widget concepts](/widgets).

 ## Getting Started

-The **Button** widget can be initialized from any element with any content.
-However, using `button` or `a` elements is more reasonable.
-When using a `button` element inside a `form`, one should be aware that the default `type` HTML attribute for buttons is `submit`.
+The Button widget can be initialized from any element with any content.
+However, using the `button` or `a` elements is more reasonable.
+When using a `button` element inside a `form`, you should be aware that the default `type` HTML attribute for buttons is `submit`.
 Clicking the button will submit the form and reload the page.
 If this is not desired, then use an explicit `type="button"` HTML attribute.

-The **Button** can include both inline and block elements, but one should take into account web standards, which prohibit placing block elements (e.g. `div`, `p`) inside inline elements (e.g. `a`, `span`).
+Kendo UI Button can include both inline and block elements, but make sure to take into account web standards, which prohibit placing block elements (e.g., `div`, `p`) inside inline elements (e.g., `a`, `span`).

-Placing clickable elements with their own special behavior inside the **Button** (e.g. hyperlinks, textboxes, etc) may cause undesired side effects.
+Placing clickable elements with their own special behavior inside the Button widget (e.g., hyperlinks, textboxes, etc.) may cause undesired side effects.

-### Button initialization example
+### Initialize the Button

     <button type="button" id="refreshButton">Refresh</button>